rkbenton/very_slow_movie_player_2023/README.md

-# Building an ePaper SlowMovie Display
+# Building an ePaper Slow Movie Display

 Walkthru of my 2023 Very Slow Movie Player build on a Raspi Zero W 2